MPDG - Frequently Asked Questions

 The minimum award for a large project is $25 million.
 The minimum award for a small project is $5 million.

-Do minimum project size requirements apply to all applicants for large projects?
+8. Do minimum project size requirements apply to all applicants for large projects?

 Yes, minimum project size requirements are determined by the State(s) in which the project is located, even if the applicant is not a State.
 For example, the minimum project size requirement for a port authority seeking a INFRA grant is based on the funds apportioned to the State in which the project is located.
 Similarly, if the example project is located in more than one State, the cost threshold would be based on the based on the funds apportioned to the one State, among the States in which the project is located, with the largest apportionment.

-Can previously incurred expenses count toward meeting the minimum project size requirement for INFRA Grants for large projects?
+9. Can previously incurred expenses count toward meeting the minimum project size requirement for INFRA Grants for large projects?

-Some related costs incurred before a INFRA grant obligation may count toward meeting the minimum project size requirement for large projects, but only if those previously incurred expenses are eligible project costs for INFRA grants and were expended as part of the project for which the applicant seeks funds.
+Some related costs incurred before an INFRA grant obligation may count toward meeting the minimum project size requirement for large projects, but only if those previously incurred expenses are eligible project costs for INFRA grants and were expended as part of the project for which the applicant seeks funds.
 Costs expended as part of another project may not be counted toward the minimum project size requirement.
 Although previously incurred costs may be used for satisfying the minimum project size requirement, they cannot be reimbursed with INFRA grant funds nor can they be used to meet the non-federal share requirement for an INFRA grant.

-What are the Federal and non-Federal share requirements for INFRA grants?
+10. What are the Federal and non-Federal share requirements for INFRA grants?

 INFRA grants may be used for up to 60 percent of future eligible project costs.
 Federal assistance other than a INFRA grant may be used to satisfy the non-Federal share of the cost of a project receiving a INFRA grant, but the total Federal assistance may not exceed 80 percent of future eligible project costs.
 23 U.S.C.
 117(j)(2).